clorichel/netinstall/README.md

 # Mikrotik `netinstall` using `make`

 `netinstall` allows the "flashing" of Mikrotik devices, using a list of packages and various options.
-While Mikrotik provides a Linux version of `netinstall`, running it involves many steps.
-One of which is the downloading packages, for the right CPU, and the possibility some "extra-packages" are needed too.
+While Mikrotik provides a Linux version of `netinstall`, running it involves **many** steps.
+One of which is the downloading packages, for the right CPU, possibility some "extra-packages" too.

 Mikrotik has a good overview of `netinstall` and the overall process: https://help.mikrotik.com/docs/display/ROS/Netinstall#Netinstall-InstructionsforLinux